-Some of the culprits in this case, the dictators, only thrive and survive with U.S. largesse.
+Raging ethnic and religious tension are primarily fueled by lack of hope and oppression.
+The primary culprit for the hopeless situation, the dictators thrive and survive with U.S. support and largesse.
 Some will go by the wayside without massive Western aid.
-This gives the U.S. tremendous leverage to coerce democratic and economic changes in the continent.
-For example, the rabid anti-Muslim and anti-homosexual government of Ethiopia lead by Prime Minister, Hailemariam Desalegn was forced by Washington to rescind the anti-homosexual legislation and demonstration despite overwhelming support by rubber-stamped parliament and the public.
-Despite the failure of the African Diaspora to take advantage of it, this shows the power of lobby groups in shaping U.S. foreign policy.
+This gives President Obama tremendous leverage to promote democratic and economic reform in the continent.
+For example, the rabid anti-Muslim and anti-homosexual government of Ethiopia lead by Mr. Desalegn was forced last March by Washington to rescind an anti-homosexual legislation ( Homosexuality-non pardonable) that he orchestrated through his rubber-stamped parliament.

 President Obama can rise to the challenge if he dared too.
-Pushing democratic values and freer market economic development strategies are critical to save the continent.
-With an investment of $13.3 billion under the Marshall Plan from 1948 to 1952, President Truman provided a lifeline to a devastated Europe and created strong democratic allies for the U.S. President Obama has the option to embark on a bold political and economic agenda for Africa, while opening a huge market three times that of Europe for American businesses.
+Pushing democratic values and free market economic development strategies are critical.
+President Truman provided a lifeline to a devastated Europe and created strong democratic allies for the U.S. The total cost for the Marshall Plan from 1948-1952 was $13.3 billion.
+President Obama has the option to embark on a similar, bold political and economic agenda for Africa, while opening a huge market three times that of Europe for American businesses.

-Dula Abdu, is a U.S-based writer on foreign policy. (article was adopted from previous articles from similar topics).
+By Dula Abdu, dula can be reached at firstname.lastname@example.org (article was adopted from previous articles from similar topics).